cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ## Create an index.php File

 Now create a basic PHP page.
-`cd` back to the Apache2 document root directory and use `nano` to create and open an `index.php` file:
+`cd` back to the Apache document root directory and use `nano` to create and open an `index.php` file:

 ```
 cd /var/www/html/